csarrazi/CsaGuzzleBundle/README.md

 Description
 -----------

 This bundle integrates Guzzle >=4.0 in Symfony.
+The `1.x` branch supports Guzzle 4 and 5, and the `master` branch supports Guzzle 6.

 Currently, it supports the following features:

 * Integration with Symfony's debug tools (web debug toolbar, profiler, logger, timeline, ...)
 * Configuring a Guzzle client simply using configuration
+* Multiple middleware / subscribers (logger, profiler, timeline, cache, mock, and more to come)
 * Service descriptions to describe your services is json format (only in the 1.3 branch, though)

 ![Web debug Toolbar](https://cloud.githubusercontent.com/assets/465798/7407652/dda8bda4-ef14-11e4-9e9e-1db2fa6a346d.png)